MoRoCo: An Online Topology-Adaptive Framework for Multi-Operator Multi-Robot Coordination under Restricted Communication: Numerical Experiments

 \section{Numerical Experiments}

-To validate the proposed framework, extensive numerical simulations and hardware experiments are presented in this section.
-All components are implemented in \texttt{ROS} and tested on a laptop with an Intel Core i7-1280P CPU.
-Each operator interact with the robotic fleet via an Android tablet.
-The project website including the source code, simulation and experiment videos can be found: \texttt{https://zl-tian.github.io/MoRoCo/}.
+For validation, extensive numerical simulations and hardware experiments are presented in this section.
+All components are implemented in \texttt{Python} and \texttt{ROS} and tested on a laptop with an Intel Core i7-1280P CPU.
+Simulation and experiment videos can be found in the supplementary files.